-After filling the last required field, component is automatically validated.
+After filling the last required field, the component is automatically validated.
 Validation is in real time: this means that every time a value is changed, validation is re-run.
 Validation status is visible at-a-glance on the semaphore icon:

-When NextGen shows a number of errors keep in mind that they should be solved starting from the top of the list: often, following errors are a consequence of preceding ones and the get solved at the same time.
+When NextGen shows a number of errors keep in mind that they should be solved starting from the top of the list: often, following errors are a consequence of preceding ones and they get solved at the same time.

 For example, the following images shows an insufficent thickness at internal pressure:

 As stated before, warnings are different from errors: they don't have to be seen as something to get rid of to have a valid calculation.
 A calculation without errors that contains warnings is perfectly acceptable.
-When calculation report is printed, warnings can be omitted (while errors can't): they are shown to help user in getting the best design possible.
+When the calculation report is printed, warnings can be omitted (while errors can't): they are shown to help the user in getting the best design possible.

 Some warnings can be easily removed by following what's written in them.
 For example, when a small opening is placed on an ASME VIII Div.
 1 shell, the following message is shown: